eabouche/nosql-challenge/README.md

 # nosql-challenge

-This project will evaluate food establishments in the London/UK area and perform analysis around their hygiene rating.
+This project will use data from the UK Food Standards Agency to evaluate food establishments in the London/UK area and perform analysis around their hygiene rating.

 ## Created By: